superseriousbusiness/gotosocial/docs/admin/database_maintenance.md

 2. While connected to your GoToSocial database file in the `sqlite3` shell, run `VACUUM;` (this may take quite a few minutes).
 3. Start GoToSocial.

+### Replication

+It's a common practice to set up safeguards for your database like replication.
+SQLite can be replicated using external software.
+The basic steps are described on the [Replicating SQLite](../advanced/replicating-sqlite.md) page.

 ## Postgres

 TODO: Maintenance recommendations for Postgres.